Travis Paulson

 Travis Paulson (born May 11, 1985) is an American freestyle wrestler who formerly competed at 74 kg for the United States of America.

 Biography

 Paulson wrestled for Lewis Central High School in Council Bluffs, Iowa during his high school career.
 He was a three-time Iowa high school state champion (1999, 2001, 2002).
-After high school, Paulson attended Iowa State University and was a three-time All-American, including a career-best fifth-place finish at 165 pounds at the 2007 NCAA Wrestling National Championship.
+After high school, Paulson attended Iowa State University and was a three-time All-American, including a career-best fifth-place finish at 165 pounds at the 2007 NCAA Division I Wrestling Championships.

-Internationally, Paulson finished first at the United States World Team Trials in 2010, and finished with an 0-1 record at the 2010 World Wrestling Championships.
-He then would go on to lose at the United States 2012 Olympics team trials finals to Jake Herbert.
+At the senior level, Paulson finished first at the US World Team Trials in 2010, representing the United States at the 2010 World Wrestling Championships.